Skip to main content

 Query (Pay-Per-Response)

 The Query API is Context’s response marketplace — instead of buying raw API calls, you’re buying curated intelligence.
-Ask a question, pay once, and get an AI-synthesized answer backed by multi-tool data aggregation, error recovery, and completeness checks.
+Ask a question, pay once, and get a managed answer contract backed by multi-tool data aggregation, error recovery, and completeness checks.

 OptionTypeRequiredDescription